MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ## Limitations and known issues

-- Schedule APIs can only be used by **Users with Microsoft Project License.** They can't be used by application users, system users, integration users, or other users that don't have the required license.
+- Schedule APIs can only be used by **Users with Microsoft Project License.** They can't be used by:
+     - Application users
+     - System users
+     - Integration users
+     - Other users that don't have the required license

 - Each **OperationSet** can only have a maximum of 100 operations.
 - Each user can only have a maximum of 10 open **OperationSets**.
 - Project Operations currently supports a maximum of 500 total tasks on a project.